didasy/lilia/README.md

 If you use `api_token` in configuration file, make sure to send it as header `api_token` on request or it will return 401 error.

+### TODOs

+- Volume for key and cert files
+- Volume for custom upload page
+- Volume for log file

 ### Routes

 #### / GET